UMB-CS-Club/bostonbridge/README.md

 [Details to be added]

-## 🤝 Sponsors

-We would like to thank our sponsors for their generous support:

-- Boston Venture Studio
-- Tea Do Boba
-- UMass Boston
-- Paul English

 ## 🚦 Code of Conduct

 We adhere to a code of conduct to ensure a welcoming and inclusive environment for all participants.